dizzib/fireprox/README.md

     Any browser/client <--> fireprox <--> MozRepl <--> Firefox

-I threw this together because I needed a way to programatically read the current url from Firefox into my javascript web application [WhoDoTheyServe.com][wdts], but was unable to workaround browser security restrictions or get [Firefox WebDriver][WebDriver] to work reliably.
+I threw this together because I needed an easy way to programatically read the current url from Firefox into my javascript web application [WhoDoTheyServe.com][wdts], but was unable to workaround browser security restrictions or get [Firefox WebDriver][WebDriver] to work reliably.